RapidSoftwareSolutions/Marketplace-GoogleBooks-Package/README.md

 | source     | String| String to identify the originator of this request.

 ## GoogleBooks.deleteAllVolumesFromBookshelf
-Adds a volume to a bookshelf.
+Removes a volume from a bookshelf.

 | Field      | Type  | Description
 |------------|-------|----------